-In 2020, and presently, the Plumas County Code Enforcement Department is made up of one (1) full-time Code Enforcement Officer.
+In 2021, the Plumas County Code Enforcement Department was made up of one (1) full-time Code Enforcement Officer.
+As of February 2022, a second Code Enforcement Officer was hired.
 Code Enforcement is primarily a complaint-driven process.
 The County's Housing Element includes a program that commits the County to continue to use the Code Enforcement Department, as well as the Plumas County Sheriff's Office and Building Department staff, when needed, to ensure code compliance.